Canister shot: Langrage

-At times when the supply of balls was limited, nails, scrap iron or lead, wire, and other similar metal objects were included.
+At times when the supply of balls were limited, nails, scrap iron or lead, wire, and other similar metal objects were included.
 The projectile had been known since at least the 16th century and was known by various nicknames in the 17th century such as hailshot or partridge shot.
 Rounds recovered from Henry VIII's warship Mary Rose (sunk 1545) were wooden cylinders filled with broken flint flakes.
 When filled with rubbish or scrap (rather than round bullets) the round could be known as scrapshot or langrage.
-In 1718 Blackbeard aka Edward Teach armed his guns with a range of makeshift weaponry including langrage.
+In 1718, Blackbeard armed his guns with a range of makeshift weaponry including langrage.
 Several of his cannons, still loaded with spikes and shot, have been recovered from the wreck site of his flagship, the Queen Anne's Revenge.
 Archaeologists have also retrieved conglomerations of lead shot, nails, spikes and glass from the site.
-Langrage was also found among the artifact assemblage of the Mardi Gras shipwreck, 4000 ft (1219 m) deep in the Gulf of Mexico.
-The defenders of The Alamo (1836) used old horseshoe nails and chopped up iron horseshoes to make their scrapshot.
+Langrage was also found among the artifact assemblage of the Mardi Gras shipwreck, 4,000 ft (1219 m) deep in the Gulf of Mexico.